chef-boneyard/chef-fundamentals/slides/data-bags/01_slide.md

 # Users Cookbook

-We’ll use the “users” cookbook with the “sysadmins” recipe to apply on the existing nodes.
+We'll use the "users" cookbook with the "sysadmins" recipe to apply on the existing nodes.

-This recipe uses a search for users in the group “sysadmin”.
+This recipe uses a search for users in the group "sysadmin".

 # users::sysadmin